PhysiCell-Tools/python-loader/man/docstring/mcdsts.__init__.md

 ## description:
 ```
-            TimeSeries.__init__ generates a class instance the instance offers
+            TimeSeries.__init__ will call pyMCDSts.__init__ that generates a mcdsts
-            functions to process all time steps in the output_path directory.
+            class instance. this instance offers functions to process all time steps
+            in the output_path directory.

 ```